-In 2011, an international movement for openness was also established, called the Open Government Partnership (OGP).
-The Philippines, is in fact, one of the eight founding governments of the Open Government Partnership or OGP in 2011, together with Brazil, Indonesia, Mexico, Norway, South Africa, the United Kingdom and the United States.
+The Open Government Partnership (OGP) is an international movement for openness established in 2011.
+The Philippines is one of the eight founding governments of the OGP together with Brazil, Indonesia, Mexico, Norway, South Africa, the United Kingdom and the United States.

 In a nutshell, OGP is a global effort to make governments better.
 It aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.

-Currently, OGP has grown to 75 countries representing a third to the world’s population.
+Currently, OGP has grown to 77 countries, 106 local governments, thousands of civil society organizations, and several multilateral partners.
 To become a member of OGP, participating countries must endorse a high-level Open Government Declaration, deliver a country action plan developed with public consultation, and commit to independent reporting on their progress going forward.
-As one of the 8 founding members, and under the Duterte administration, the Philippines has remained firmly committed to OGP through various commitments and it is through these commitments to the Open Government principles that we have been able to lay strong foundations for our reforms.
+As one of the 8 founding members, the Philippines has remained firmly committed to OGP through various commitments and it is through these commitments to the Open Government principles that we have been able to lay strong foundations for our reforms.

-Under its pillar of Malasakit, the country’s continued engagement with the Open Government Partnership (OGP) is identified in the Philippine Development Plan (PDP) 2017-2022’s chapter on Ensuring People-Centered, Clean and Efficient Governance as a key strategy to ensure that government policies, programs, and projects are responsive to the needs of the people- which can ultimately lead to restoring the people’s trust in the government.
+Under its pillar of Building a High-Trust Society (Malasakit), the country’s continued engagement with the OGP is identified in the Updated Philippine Development Plan (PDP) 2017-2022’s chapter on Ensuring Responsive, People-Centered, Technology-enabled and Clean Governance as a key strategy to ensure that government policies, programs, and projects are responsive to the needs of the people- which can ultimately lead to restoring the people’s trust in the government.

-This Administration’s commitment to citizen engagement is further demonstrated by the following Executive Orders issued by President Duterte early into his term:
+The commitment to citizen engagement is further demonstrated by the following Executive Orders issued by the Duterte Administration during his term:

 - Executive Order No. 2, issued on July 24, 2016 that mandates the executive branch of the government to operationalize the people’s constitutional right to information and the policy of full disclosure in public service;